iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 }
 ```

+Well, maybe this is not the best way to achieve this.
+One way to optimize this would be to store nodes in a dictionary by using their IDs as keys and positions as values.

 Now let's also add line renderers to visually divide our plane into groups of nodes.
 ```csharp
 private void CreateLineRenderers()